German Family Vocabulary: How to Talk About Family in German

 One thing that trips up English speakers: German uses grammatical gender for all these nouns, and you need to memorize whether each word is masculine (der), feminine (die), or neuter (das).
 Die Mutter is feminine, der Vater is masculine, but das Kind (child) is neuter.
 The gender doesn't always match the biological gender of the person, which feels weird at first.

-Extended family and relatives
+Extended family members

 Once you've got the immediate family down, you can expand to aunts, uncles, cousins, and grandparents.
 These terms come up less frequently but they're still essential for complete conversations about your family tree.

 Grandparents are die Großeltern.
 Your grandmother is die Großmutter (or die Oma informally) and your grandfather is der Großvater (or der Opa).
-Most Germans actually use Oma and Opa way more than the formal versions.
+Most Germans use Oma and Opa way more than the formal versions.
 I've rarely heard anyone under 40 say Großmutter in casual conversation.

 For aunts and uncles, it's pretty simple: die Tante for aunt and der Onkel for uncle.
 Unlike some languages, German doesn't distinguish between maternal and paternal aunts or uncles with different words.
 Your mom's sister and your dad's sister are both just Tante.